At Semper we create or source elegantly functional, beautiful products designed and manufactured to endure.

 There is no in-built obsolescence here.
 If something we sell is supposed to have a short life, we’ll tell you before you buy that it may well need to be replaced or repaired at some point in the future.

-Ethics is a big thing at Semper, which despite how trite and over-used such a claim sounds, we’re actually quite serious about.
+Ethics is a big thing at Semper, and despite how trite and over-used such a claim sounds we’re actually quite serious about it.
 Materials are sustainably sourced; for example all timber is either FSC or recycled, from local merchants if possible to keep the transport miles and their impact down.

 Labour and suppliers are also local.
 Small businesses are the backbone of any local economy, and as we ask people to buy or commission something handmade from Semper we are prepared to do exactly the same thing.
 To be blunt, we’d be a bit of a fraud if we didn’t.